Polystar Resource Gallery

 Chemical Containment and Hazardous Waste Management

-To adhere to safety standards, facilities must follow specific requirements, such as the use of high-quality tanks and storage units, as well as protective gear and tools to contain chemicals and hazardous waste.
+To adhere to chemical secondary containment requirements, facilities must follow specific guidelines, such as the use of high-quality tanks and storage units, as well as protective gear and tools to contain chemicals and hazardous waste.
 For example, a custom-built secondary containment system can offer the right spill protection for specific facility or material needs.

 What Is RCRA Hazardous Waste?